Impact Studio: supporting promising social innovation solutions

-The Impact Studio provides support to a limited number of the most promising social innovation solutions arising in response to our mission overall.
+From 2021-2024 the Impact Studio provided support for a limited number of the most promising social innovation solutions arising in response to our mission overall.

-The initiatives accepted into the Impact Studio may come in the form of new policies, collaborations, narratives, programs, processes, or business models.
+Initiatives supported by the Impact Studio included new policies, collaborations, narratives, programs, processes, or business models.

 • Mobilizing the Energy Futures Lab Community